 What Investors Want to See in Financial Statements

+Financial statements will reveal a company's net profit, The net profit is the money that a business has left over after paying all expenses.
 "Are you making money?" is often the first question asked, but it's only a starting point.
 Unsustainable profits are bad, and losses can be good if you're on track to profitability as you scale up.
 But as many business owners do not often have a clear understanding of their net profit, this is a good place to start.

 You may have an objectively amazing product or service, but the real question is, are people willing to buy it?
-If you establish a track record of sales before seeking an investment, investors don't take on the risk of not knowing the answer to that question.
+If you establish a track record of sales before seeking investment, investors don't take on the risk of not knowing the answer to that question.
 Investors also care about sales growth.
 Are you showing an upward trend, or did the initial excitement fizzle out?

 Sales are meaningless if you aren't making money.
 Investors also want to see your profit margins both overall and at the individual product level.